 Key Areas to Test:

-- Navigation & Layout: Ensure easy website navigation.
+- Navigation & Layout: Ensure the website structure is easy to navigate.

-- Product Pages: Check readability, zoom, and descriptions.
+- Product Pages: Check readability, image zoom functionality, and product descriptions.

-- Checkout Process Simplicity: Minimize steps to complete a purchase.
+- Checkout Process Simplicity: Ensure minimal steps are taken to complete a purchase.

-- Customer Support & Live Chat: Test accessibility and responsiveness.
+- Customer Support & Live Chat: Test the accessibility and responsiveness of support features.

-- A/B Testing for UX Improvements: Test design elements for engagement.
+- A/B Testing for UX Improvements: Conduct tests on different design elements to determine what enhances user engagement.

 6. Integration Testing